Compare direct brands with a medical questionnaire upfront

 Debunking life insurance myths about pre-existing conditions

-- I am uninsurable: This is the biggest and most popular myth of them all.
+I am uninsurable.
+This is the biggest and most popular myth of them all.
 People who have had pre-existing conditions are led to believe that if you have diabetes or heart disease, you cannot obtain life insurance.
-However, the insurance industry is continuously developing its products in order to meet the different demands of their clients.
+However, the insurance industry is continuously developing its products in order to meet their clients' unique demands.

-- I have a special condition that is uninsurable: Here’s a fact – insurance providers may offer similar insurance products, but that does not mean that they have similar features, cover, and limitations.
-If your medical condition is rejected by one insurance provider, it does not mean that other providers will do the same.
-Nowadays, there is a great deal of insurance companies that specialise in providing life insurance for people with high-risk jobs and/or pre-existing conditions.
+I have a special condition that is uninsurable.
+Here’s a fact: insurance providers may offer a wide selection of similar insurance products, but that does not mean that they have similar features, cover and limitations.
+If your medical condition is rejected by one insurer, it does not mean that other providers will do the same.
+A large number of insurance companies now exist in Australia that specialise in providing life insurance for people with high-risk jobs and/or pre-existing conditions.

-- I need to undergo a rigorous medical examination: Another myth that causes a lot of people to shy away from getting life insurance.
+I need to undergo a rigorous medical examination.
+This is another myth that causes a lot of people to shy away from getting life insurance.
 Just thinking about the series of medical tests you have to go through is enough to discourage even the healthiest person.
-On the contrary, if you have a previous health condition but you see your doctor regularly, take the prescribed medication properly, and have your doctor’s medical report to attest to that, you don’t need to subject yourself to another medical exam.
+However, if you have had a previous health condition but you see your doctor regularly, take the prescribed medication properly and have your doctor’s medical report to attest to that, you don’t need to subject yourself to another medical exam.

-- Identify what type of cover you need: Before shopping around, it helps when you sit down first and list the things you want included in a policy.
+Identify what type of cover you need.
+Before shopping around, it helps to sit down first and list the things you want in a policy.
 This includes the type of policy and the length of cover you need since this will affect the cost of your premiums.

 There are some key components of your policy to look out for if you have a pre-existing medical condition and are looking to take out cover.
 This includes:

-- The cost of the cover: Depending on the previous health conditions that you have suffered from, the cost of your life insurance cover can increase dramatically.
-In order to get the best deal possible you need to make sure you compare quotes from a number of insurance providers
+The cost of the cover.
+Depending on any previous health conditions from which you have suffered, the cost of your life insurance cover can increase dramatically due to premium loading.
+In order to get the best deal possible you need to make sure you compare quotes from a number of insurance providers.